 Learn more about our Patient Engagement products now!
 Turn your patients into active participants in their healthcare by giving them easy access to the same evidence-based information you trust – but delivered in an easy-to-understand format.

-A panic attack is a sudden and severe episode of anxiety along with physical symptoms like sweating, shaking, and shortness of breath.
+A panic attack is a sudden and severe episode of anxiety along with physical symptoms such as sweating, shaking, and shortness of breath.
 During a panic attack, you may feel like you are having a heart attack or that you cannot breathe.
 A panic attack may last 5–10 minutes.
 These attacks may come on suddenly without any obvious cause and then pass.
 It is important to know that you can learn ways to manage panic attacks.

 If you have frequent panic attacks, you may have a panic disorder.
 Part of having a panic disorder is being constantly afraid of having another panic attack.
-Sometimes medicines may be used to treat panic attacks or panic disorder in teens.
+Sometimes, medicines may be used to treat panic attacks or panic disorder in teens.

 Eating and drinking